cdktf/cdktf-provider-google/docs/computeRegionNetworkFirewallPolicyRule.go.md

 - *Type:* *string

-Name of the secure tag, created with TagManager's TagValue API. @pattern tagValues/[0-9]+.
+Name of the secure tag, created with TagManager's TagValue API.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.72.1/docs/resources/compute_region_network_firewall_policy_rule#name ComputeRegionNetworkFirewallPolicyRule#name}

 ---